 Finally, it is time to thoroughly clean the germs from the kitchen sink.
 I hope you practice clean living, for I know of a few parents that spit and wash dirty clothes inside the kitchen sink.
 My kids told me surprising stories from visiting friend’s houses, and some of the tales might shock you.

-I would suggest you use different types of detergents or cleaning solutions until all the dirt are gone for good.
+I would suggest you use different types of detergents or cleaning solutions until all the dirt are gone.
 Depending on how dirty your kitchen sink is, it might require you spend many minutes scrubbing away at the accumulated grime.

 By now you might be experiencing pains in body parts that shall remain nameless.
 Take a final look around your kitchen for you’ve done an excellent job at removing most of the germs that might affect your health negatively.